Although not in the medical field, medical topics fascinate this author. Liz urges folks with any medical issues to see their doctors.

 apologize, then let it go--the other need not accept; the apology is for you--knowing you did the right thing

-The Mentally Ill Are Not Stupid
+Mentally Ill Individuals Are Not Stupid

 This is another misconception.
 In fact, some of the brightest minds are most subject to anxiety and depression, precisely because of the stress of being always on the leading edge.